PepsiCo (NASDAQ:PEP) Releases Quarterly Earnings Results, Beats Estimates By $0.19 EPS

-PepsiCo (NASDAQ:PEP) announced its earnings results on Tuesday.
-The company reported $1.72 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.53 by $0.19, MarketWatch Earnings reports.
-The business had revenue of $19.22 billion during the quarter, compared to analyst estimates of $17.95 billion.
-PepsiCo had a net margin of 10.51% and a return on equity of 58.55%.
-PepsiCo’s revenue for the quarter was up 20.5% on a year-over-year basis.
-During the same period in the previous year, the business posted $1.32 earnings per share.
-PepsiCo updated its FY21 guidance to +12% to ~$6.20 EPS and its FY 2021 guidance to $6.200-$6.200 EPS.
+PepsiCo (NASDAQ:PEP) announced its quarterly earnings results on Monday.
+The company reported $1.72 earnings per share for the quarter, beating the consensus estimate of $1.53 by $0.19, MarketWatch Earnings reports.
+The company had revenue of $19.22 billion during the quarter, compared to analysts’ expectations of $17.95 billion.
+PepsiCo had a return on equity of 58.55% and a net margin of 10.51%.
+PepsiCo’s quarterly revenue was up 20.5% on a year-over-year basis.
+During the same period last year, the business earned $1.32 earnings per share.

-The firm also recently declared a quarterly dividend, which was paid on Wednesday, June 30th.
-Investors of record on Friday, June 4th were issued a dividend of $1.075 per share.
-This represents a $4.30 dividend on an annualized basis and a yield of 2.81%.
-The ex-dividend date was Thursday, June 3rd.
-This is an increase from PepsiCo’s previous quarterly dividend of $1.02.
+The company also recently declared a quarterly dividend, which was paid on Wednesday, June 30th.
+Stockholders of record on Friday, June 4th were paid a $1.075 dividend.
+The ex-dividend date of this dividend was Thursday, June 3rd.
+This is a positive change from PepsiCo’s previous quarterly dividend of $1.02.
+This represents a $4.30 dividend on an annualized basis and a dividend yield of 2.78%.
 PepsiCo’s payout ratio is currently 77.90%.

+In other PepsiCo news, CEO Silviu Popovici sold 20,000 shares of the business’s stock in a transaction on Friday, May 7th.
+The stock was sold at an average price of $145.40, for a total transaction of $2,908,000.00.
+Following the transaction, the chief executive officer now owns 75,886 shares of the company’s stock, valued at $11,033,824.40.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Insiders own 0.14% of the company’s stock.

 An institutional investor recently bought a new position in PepsiCo stock.
-OLD Mission Capital LLC acquired a new stake in shares of PepsiCo, Inc. (NASDAQ:PEP) in the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The firm acquired 1,848 shares of the company’s stock, valued at approximately $256,000.
-70.14% of the stock is owned by hedge funds and other institutional investors.
+OLD Mission Capital LLC bought a new stake in PepsiCo, Inc. (NASDAQ:PEP) during the third quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The fund bought 1,848 shares of the company’s stock, valued at approximately $256,000.
+70.14% of the stock is owned by institutional investors.

-A number of research analysts recently commented on PEP shares.
-Credit Suisse Group increased their target price on PepsiCo from $144.00 to $155.00 and gave the company an “outperform” rating in a research note on Friday, April 16th.
-UBS Group raised PepsiCo from a “neutral” rating to a “buy” rating and raised their price objective for the company from $145.00 to $165.00 in a report on Wednesday, April 21st.
-Deutsche Bank Aktiengesellschaft increased their price target on shares of PepsiCo from $147.00 to $149.00 and gave the company a “hold” rating in a research report on Thursday, June 24th.
-Guggenheim restated a “buy” rating on shares of PepsiCo in a report on Thursday, April 1st.
-Finally, Barclays upgraded shares of PepsiCo from an “equal weight” rating to an “overweight” rating and set a $151.00 target price on the stock in a research report on Monday, March 22nd.
-One investment analyst has rated the stock with a sell rating, four have assigned a hold rating and eight have issued a buy rating to the stock.
-The stock has an average rating of “Buy” and an average target price of $151.69.

 PepsiCo, Inc operates as a food and beverage company worldwide.
 The company operates through seven segments: Frito-Lay North America; Quaker Foods North America; PepsiCo Beverages North America; Latin America; Europe; Africa, Middle East and South Asia; and Asia Pacific, Australia and New Zealand and China Region.